fila10/SeattleHousingMarket/README.md

 ## Project Overview

 This project provides an interactive visualization of housing trends and rent prices in Seattle.
-Explore census tracts, analyze apartment prices, and gain insights into the city's housing market.
+Users can explore census tracts, analyze apartment prices, and gain insights into the city's housing market.
+The primary focus is on mapping median rent prices and single-family home ownership across different neighborhoods using geospatial techniques like heatmaps and choropleth maps.

-This project aims to analyze Seattle’s housing market by visualizing rental and housing price trends through various geospatial techniques.
-The primary focus will be on mapping rental price averages and house sale averages across different neighborhoods.
-By leveraging digital geography methods, including heat maps and point cluster visualizations, this project seeks to provide insights into spatial disparities, affordability, and market fluctuations in Seattle’s housing sector.
+By leveraging digital geography methods, this project aims to highlight spatial disparities, affordability, and market fluctuations in Seattle’s housing sector.

-Rent statistics for apartments by census tract, ownership statistics for single family homes by census tract, median single family home price (nominative & per square foot), median rental prices (nominative & per square foot)

 ## Target Audience